jp-duminy/octavian/docs/getting_started/index.md

 This section contains guides for installing and running your first analysis with Octavius.

-[Installation](installation.md): how to install the package
+[Installation](installation.md): how to install the package.

-[Quickstart](quickstart.md): a quick demonstration of how to configure and run your first analysis
+[Quickstart](quickstart.md): a quick demonstration of how to configure and run your first analysis, then load the outputs.

-[Five Minute Guide](five_minute_guide.md): a five-minute overview of Octavius and why you should use it
+[Five Minute Guide](five_minute_guide.md): a five-minute overview of Octavius: what it does, how it works, and why you should use it!

 ```{toctree}
 :hidden: